Bruno-Vdr/vssg/Doc/EnvVars.md

 ![Terminal](./pictures/env.png "The env command from blog's directory.")

 **VSSG_BLOG_ROOT** : This is the most important variable here.
 The absolute path of your blog directory.
-Should en with '/' to indicates its directory nature.
+Should end with the os path separator '/' to indicate its directory nature.

 **VSSG_PUSH_DIR**: This variable must contains the absolute path where the push files will be loaded from, when using push or modify command.
 All push files are taken from this directory.
 It should end with a '/' indicating